AET-CS/aet-cs.github.io/white/2025/CS11/projects/Orbs/Description.md

    - Uses the provided x and y coordinates
    - Randomizes velocity (same as default)
    - Uses default values for acceleration, radius, and color
+   - remember to use `this` to distinguish fields like `x` from the parameter `x`.

 3. **Full constructor** `Orb(double x, double y, double vx, double vy, double ax, double ay, double radius, Color color)`
-   - Initializes all instance variables with provided parameters
+   - Initializes all instance variables with parameters passed in the method call

 ### StdLib

 We will use **StdLib** again for this.
 Look for your stdlib.jar file, copy it to the 'src/' folder and right click  -- 'Add as library...'
+It can also be found [here](https://introcs.cs.princeton.edu/java/stdlib/).

 ### Methods